xrabohrok/WarMap/README.md

 ## What this is NOT

 **This is not your source for up-to-date WFR information**.
 Think of this more like an interactive history book tool.
-The source for what is happening currently in the OCT is still the discord channel itself and the set of enthusiastic fans who create and publish tracking spreadsheets.
-Information on the War Map lags behind round results by about a week, and some information is still not included yet.
+The source for what is happening currently in the OCT is still the discord channel itself and the enthusiastic members of the community who create, maintain, and publish tracking spreadsheets.
+Information on this War Map lags behind round results by about a week, and some information is still not included yet.

 Due to the limits of Github pages, this site cannot _host_ these comic works, but it can at least be an index to find them.
-As a single person who is not equipped to sort out intellectual rights of the 265 fighters _so far_, this suits me just fine.
+As a single person who is not equipped to sort out intellectual rights of the 265 fighters (_so far_), this suits me just fine.

 This archive is not endorsed by Abaddon, KSBD, or the OCT team.

 ## A Note on Record Keeping

-Due to the fact the the tournament is run for humans, by humans, some peculiarities are not captured here.
+Due to the fact that the tournament is run for humans, by humans, means some peculiarities are not captured here.
 If items or special rules are invoked, those will be mentioned.
 However, some events, such as defaults, expulsions, or special judgements are not recorded.
 If infractions or events force an outcome on the board, the outcome alone is recorded (though with defaults, you might figure out what happened due to lack of links).
 If the events don't affect the board, they are not recorded at all.

 Some characters have been merged to preserve narrative flow, despite becoming very different characters later.
 For example, Prisoner Tallshark is listed under Razzberry Tallshark.

 ## Making changes

+As the OCT progresses I am open to any good-faith suggestions and changes.
+Knowing myself, once the OCT is over the capcity for changes will be minimal.
+Of special appreciation would be web-design advice and help with the CSS styles; while I know them I am not the best at them.

-If you are not technically inclined, feel free to reach out to Mr.Black on the WFR Discord server and we can talk about it.
+If you are not familiar with how GitHub works, feel free to reach out to Mr.Black on the WFR Discord server and we can talk about it.

 I encourage people to interact with this project as GitHub allows: make issues, pull-requests, forks, I'll be receptive to them.
 However, the map graphics themselves are :copyright: Tom Parkinson-Morgan i.e. Abaddon (heck, I probably should get more explicit permission myself).

-But yeah, as the OCT progresses I am open to any good-faith suggestions and changes.
-Knowing myself, once the OCT is over the capcity for changes will be minimal.
-Of special appreciation would be web-design advice and help with the CSS styles; while I know them I am not the best at them.

 ### Building and running.

 This website runs off of Vue 2 with some help from Vue-CLI.
-A custom githup action publishes the website to github pages upon merges to `main`.
+A custom GitHub action publishes the website to GitHub pages upon merges to `main`.

 You will need to run your favorite `npm` (I am using npm v15.8.0) tool in order to run.
 Once pulled down from git, `npm install` will get dependencies. `npm run serve` will launch the developer instance and admin server, allowing use of the `\chars` admin endpoint.